frap129/layman/README.md

 `MasterStack` is inspired by dwm/dwl/river, but is my own take on it.
 It implements a master window with a stack on the right side.
 When a new window is created, it replaces master and master is placed on top of the stack.
-If the master window is deleted, the top of the stack replaces master. `MasterStack` implements a keybind for swapping.
+If the master window is deleted, the top of the stack replaces master.
+The layout of the stack container can be `splitv`, `tabbed`, or `stacking` The layout of the stack can be toggled using a keybind.

+`MasterStack` also implements a keybind for swapping.
 When swapping, the focused window is swapped with master.
 If the focused window is master, it gets swapped with the top of the stack. `MasterStack` also implements rotation.
 When rotating counter-clockwise, master is moved to the bottom of the stack, and the top of the stack becomes the new master.
 Conversely, rotating clockwise moves master to the top of the stack, and the bottom of the stack becomes the new master.

 `MasterStack` provides overrides for `move <directon>` binds.